Breword/tmux/Getting-Started.md

 #### List of style and format options

-This is a list of the most commonly used tmux options for style and format of various components:
+This is a list of the most commonly used tmux style and format options:

 Option|Type|Description
 ---|---|---